rabbitmq/rabbitmq-amqp1.0-client/README.md

 # Erlang AMQP 1.0 client

+## This was migrated to https://github.com/rabbitmq/rabbitmq-server

+This repository has been moved to the main unified RabbitMQ "monorepo", including all open issues.
+You can find the source under [/deps/amqp10_client](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/amqp10_client).
+All issues have been transferred.

+## Overview

 This is an [Erlang client for the AMQP 1.0](https://www.amqp.org/resources/specifications) protocol.

 It's primary purpose is to be used in RabbitMQ related projects but it is a